 Counterargument: An argument that disagrees with your position in the paper.
-You should acknowledge counterarguments, and either accept, accommodate or refute it.
+You should acknowledge counterarguments, and either accept, accommodate or refute them.

 Conclusion: The last paragraph or section in an essay; it restates the thesis and the evidence that supports it.
 It sometimes also explains the thesis’s importance outside of a class.

-Persuasive Essay or Argumentative Essay: A paper that tries to convince a reader that an idea is better than another idea.
+Persuasive Essay or Argumentative Essay: A paper that tries to convince a reader that a certain idea is better than another idea.
 The paper may try to tell its reader to take action for this idea.
 Some persuasive essays may use sources and others may not.